 The West of England AHSN developed PReCePT in collaboration with University Hospitals Bristol to help reduce cerebral palsy in preterm babies by optimising administration of magnesium sulphate (MgSO4) to women in preterm labour.

-Consultant neonatologist Dr Karen Luyt initially led the pilot at St Michael’s Hospital in Bristol, which demonstrated an increase in uptake: 4% of eligible mothers in 2012 to 65% in 2013).
+Consultant neonatologist Dr Karen Luyt initially led the pilot at St Michael’s Hospital in Bristol, which demonstrated an increase in uptake: from 4% of eligible mothers in 2012 to 65% in 2013).

 Between March 2014 and March 2015 with Dr Luyt as the clinical lead, the West of England AHSN coordinated the introduction and supported the adoption of PReCePT in all five maternity units (1) in the region, identifying lead midwives in each trust to champion the initiative.